p2eengineering/kalp-studio-documentation/docs/Products/User Guide - For Kalp Studio Referral Program.md

 ### **Step 2: Navigating to the Applications Section**

-1.  **Locate the Referral Program Option:** Once logged in, you will see a Referral Program Option among the other Kalp Studio programs and features.
+1.  **Locate the Referral Program Option:** Once logged in, you will see Referral Program app, among the other Kalp Studio applications.

 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Referral/rf2.png)